sreeyanshyolo262/quizzDanskeEdition/DEPLOYMENT.md

-# 🚀 Deployment Guide for Sumana's Quiz
+# 🚀 Deployment Guide for CCF Quiz

 This guide covers multiple ways to deploy your real-time multiplayer quiz app to the internet.